kthblmfld/angularjs-from-scripts/README.md

 Some sample directives.
 Also: Grouping of modules/refactoring around features.
 Directives in this version:
 product-directive (wp-product).
-Applied as an attribute in header.html.
+Applied as an attribute in header.html, this is a basic example of decorating attributes supplied via the dom element. wrap-with-directive (wp-wrap-with).
+Applied as an attribute in directions.html, this directive uses transclusion to wrap the target element with the template assigned to the directive (both templates defined in directions.html in this case).